-Gifts in-kind and contributed services: Gifts in-kind used in Start Early programs include free rent, equipment and donated goods distributed (e.g., clothing, furniture and foodstuffs).
-Contributed services represent services requiring specialized skills that Start Early would typically purchase, such as legal and consulting services.
-Gifts in-kind and contributed services are recognized at their estimated fair values at date of receipt with an equal and offsetting amount in expenses in the statements of activities, resulting in no net impact on the change in net assets during the year.
+Donated service/in-kind: Contributed services represent services requiring specialized skills that Start Early would typically purchase, such as legal and consulting services.
+Gifts in-kind consist mainly of free rent.
+Gifts in-kind and contributed services are recognized at their estimated fair values at date of receipt with an equal and offsetting amount in expenses in the consolidated statements of activities, resulting in no net impact on the change in net assets during the year.